 Routes are marked with directional arrows and yellow signs, but their monitoring requires some attention and exercise.
 These cycle routes are not always the shortest way but they usually provide relatively quiet and comfortable streets.
 They are often marked on cycle paths.

-The main routes are A1 and A2, along the Vltava river.
+The main backbone routes are A1 and A2, along the Vltava river.
 Outside the center, they are largely exclusive cycle paths.
 They are connected to secondary routes (A11-A27) that in many cases are lead by major Vltava streams:

 Other secondary roads are roughly parallel to the Vltava (A31-34, A41-44), but they are still marked only in short stretches.
 The whole city surrounds the circular route A50, signposted for the most part as far as the route KCT 8100.